sofistagil/sofistagil/README.md

 ### Hi there 👋

-Student of Applied Cybernetics at ANU
+I am currently a postgraduate student of Applied Cybernetics at ANU

 #### Current projects:
 [Interactive Device](https://github.com/sofistagil/cybernetics_project) to heal the connection between people and nature by using technology.